 Most Kubernetes clusters are able to make outbound internet requests.
 Inbound access is never recommended or required.
 As such, most cluster operators are able to perform an online installation.

 If the target cluster does not have outbound internet access, the application can also be delivered through an air gap installation.

 To install an application in an air gapped environment, the cluster must have access to an image registry.
 In this case, the app manager retags and pushes all images to the target registry.
 Replicated supports installations in air gapped environments on both existing clusters and on clusters created by the Kubernetes installer.

-For information about installing in an air gap environment, see Installing in an air gapped environment.
+For information about installing in air gapped environments, see:

 Provide Access to the Target Namespaces

 During installation, the app manager prompts for the target namespace.
 This is the namespace where both the application and the Replicated admin console is deployed, unless any manifest files have hard-coded namespace names or are overridden using Kustomize.

 The kubectl command-line tool access used must have read and write access to the namespace.